Unboxed-Software/solana-course/content/generalized-state-compression.md

 The **max depth** is the maximum number of hops to get from any leaf to the root of the tree.
 Since merkle trees are binary trees, every leaf is connected only to one other leaf.
 Max depth can then logically be used to calculate the number of nodes for the tree with `2 ^ maxDepth`.

 The **max buffer size** is effectively the maximum number of concurrent changes that you can make to a tree within a single slot with the root hash still being valid.
-When multiple transactions are submitted in the same slot, each of which is competing to update leafs on a standard merkle tree, only the first to run will be valid.
+When multiple transactions are submitted in the same slot, each of which is competing to update leaves on a standard merkle tree, only the first to run will be valid.
 This is because that “write” operation will modify the hash stored in the account.
 Subsequent transactions in the same slot will be trying to validate their data against a now-outdated hash.
 A concurrent merkle tree has a buffer so that the buffer can keep a running log of these modifications.
 This allows the State Compression Program to validate multiple data writes in the same slot because it can look up what the previous hashes were in the buffer and compare against the appropriate hash.

 The **canopy depth** is the number of proof nodes that are stored on-chain for any given proof path.
 Verifying any leaf requires the complete proof path for the tree.
 The complete proof path is made up of one proof node for every “layer” of the tree, i.e. a max depth of 14 means there are 14 proof nodes.
 Every proof node passed into the program adds 32 bytes to a transaction, so large trees would quickly exceed the maximum transaction size limit.
 Caching proof nodes on-chain in the canopy helps improve program composability.

 Each of these three values, max depth, max buffer size, and canopy depth, comes with a tradeoff.
 Increasing the value of any of these values increases the size of the account used to store the tree, thus increasing the cost of creating the tree.

-Choosing the max depth is fairly straightforward as it directly relates to the number of leafs and therefore the amount of data you can store.
+Choosing the max depth is fairly straightforward as it directly relates to the number of leaves and therefore the amount of data you can store.
 If you need 1 million cNFTs on a single tree where each cNFT is a leaf of the tree, find the max depth that makes the following expression true: `2^maxDepth > 1 million`.
 The answer is 20.

 Choosing a max buffer size is effectively a question of throughput: how many concurrent writes do you need?
 The larger the buffer, the higher the throughput.